 - Operationalize a sustainable agreement

-Our team uses the Should Cost modeling tool to conduct open book negotiation with suppliers, focuses on developing a win-win solution, and reduces negotiation time by as much as half.
-We have consistently received praise from both customers and suppliers on the approach.
-In turn, some suppliers have even used the models in their own negotiations with other customers.
+Our team uses the Should Cost modeling tool to run open book negotiation with providers, focuses on developing a win-win solution, and reduces negotiation time by as much as half.
+We have always received praise from both customers and providers on the approach.
+Subsequently, some providers have even used the models in their discussions with other customers.

-The below infographic provides an overview of our approach and how it was used to improve a client’s call center operations.
+The below infographic provides an overview of our approach and how it was used to improve a customer’s call center operations.